James Lu, Ph.D.

-“The Fate of Wong Ho Leun Chinatown Site: A Look at the Past, Present, and Uncertain Future of Riverside Historic Chinatown,” The 16th Annual International Conference of the Chinese Professors of Social Sciences, Harvard University, Boston, November, 2010.
+Paper, “The Fate of Wong Ho Leun Chinatown Site: A Look at the Past, Present, and Uncertain Future of Riverside Historic Chinatown,” The 16th Annual International Conference of the Chinese Professors of Social Sciences, Harvard University, Boston, Nov., 2010.

-“A Comparative Study of Epiphany in James Joyce’s Dubliners and Anton Chekov’s `The Lady with the Pet Dog.’”
-Southern Comparative Literature, Phoenix, Arizona, October, 2009.
+Paper, “A Comparative Study of Epiphany in James Joyce’s Dubliners and Anton Chekov’s `The Lady with the Pet Dog.’”
+SCLA Conference, Phoenix, Arizona, October, 2009.

-”From the Heroic to the Shameful: War Trash, an Untold Story of Chinese POWs,” the PAMLA (Pacific Ancient and Modern Language Association) Conference, Pasadena, CA, November, 2008.
+Paper, ”From the Heroic to the Shameful: War Trash, an Untold Story of Chinese POWs,” the PAMLA Conference, Pasadena, CA, November, 2008.

 Panelist, “The Sense of Place.”
 University of California at Riverside, Sweeney Art Gallery.
 Riverside, CA, October, 2008.